rossabaker/maven-sbt/README.md

 * download dependencies with sources (even transitively)
 * publish artifacts locally (e.g., `mvn install`)
 * publish artifacts remotely (e.g., `mvn deploy` **including snapshots and metadata**)
+* print a tree of all your project's dependencies

 How To Use